rocket-pool/RPIPs/RPIPs/RPIP-53.md

 ## Specification

-The specification is an amendment to v9 specified in [candidate RPIP-52](https://github.com/rocket-pool/RPIPs/pull/174) by Patches.
+The specification builds on top of v9 specified in [RPIP-52](./RPIP-52.md).
 That proposal is **required** to be accepted prior to / at the same time as this one.

 The formal specifications for rewards calculation, tree generation, and the corresponding rewards file are included in [the assets folder](../assets/rpip-53/).
 More specifically:
 - The [rewards calculation spec](../assets/rpip-53/rewards-calculation-spec.md)